Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

 - A larger percentage of local workers employed as Sales Workers (12.6% compared to 9.7%)

 - A smaller percentage of local workers employed as Managers (11.1% compared to 12.1%)

-The largest changes in the jobs held by the in Logan City workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the Logan City between 2011 and 2016 were those employed as:

 - Community and Personal Service Workers (+1,982 local workers)

 - Machinery Operators And Drivers (+451 local workers)